I came across a recently published article by the Bank of England on financial education for children.

 Jokes about money are not appropriate.
 Games that include instances where fake money is easy to accumulate do not teach kids the most valuable money skills.

-To teach kids about financial education, I understand that we have to make learning about money more engaging for kids.
+I understand that we have to make learning about money more engaging for kids.
 Because if kids are bored or if they don’t enjoy things, they will never make an effort to understand what we are teaching them.
 However, I don’t agree with the idea that jokes about money would be desirable to help teach kids about it.

 Money is a serious matter and if we start to make jokes about it, then its value will not be taken seriously.
 We have to be aware of the kind of values we impart with our kids when it comes to money.
 If we want our kids to take money seriously, then we should always take it seriously as well.